esciencecenter-digital-skills/workshop-metadata/dc-image-processing/synopsis.md

-In this workshop participants will take an R script, and turn it into a reusable, shareable R package.
+In this workshop participants will use Python to understand and manipulate images.